A deeper look at The Boob Book Project

 As a woman that had battled with self-love, I was terrified that the breasts and body I stared at for 18 years in the mirror and struggled with was possibly about to be exposed to the world in a cruel way.

-I could do nothing but wait as my friend received encrypted messages every week or month over the course of 7 months without a clue as to who was blackmailing me.
-I trained my brain to keep busy from overthinking, I stayed to myself and canceled all gigs and opportunities including a modeling contract and stayed out of the public eye.
+I could do nothing but wait as my friend received encrypted messages every week or month over the course of 7 months without a clue as to who was blackmailing me how that could have happened, and why someone would want to hurt me like that.
+I trained my brain to keep busy from overthinking, I stayed to myself and canceled all gigs and opportunities including a modelling contract and stayed out of the public eye.
 I stayed on social media acting as if everything was ok because I was not supposed to know I was being blackmailed.

 Later that year I found the 3 people responsible, one of which was a new friend that I had gotten close with quickly, I was even her bridesmaid.
 I hadn't realized that this "friend" had ill intentions for me and set me up to be drugged, coerced into sexual activities and filmed without knowledge while on a weekend trip.
 This was the footage that was then used to blackmail me months later.

 There was a moment through that long, stressful and upsetting time of uncertainty where something in me switched and I had what I believe to be the start of a spiritual awakening.
 It began with the realization of love and fear and realizing I could stop everything in a moment and take back my power by simply choosing to live in love instead of fear.
 I took back my power, I chose love, I chose to forgive, I chose to love myself and even the people that tried to do me harm.
 I researched, found every single detail I could find on the people and got my lawyers to draft up a letter of cease and desist or extremely serious consequences would follow.